lihaoyi/scala.rx/readme.md

 import rx._
 val a = Var(1); val b = Var(2)
 val c = Rx{ a() + b() }
-println(c.now()) // 3
+println(c()) // 3
 a() = 4
-println(c.now()) // 6
+println(c()) // 6
 ```

 The idea being that 99% of the time, when you re-calculate a variable, you re-calculate it the same way you initially calculated it.
 Furthermore, you only re-calculate it when one of the values it depends on changes.
-Scala.Rx does this for you automatically, and handling all the tedious update logic for you so you can focus on other things.
+Scala.Rx does this for you automatically, and handles all the tedious update logic for you so you can focus on other, more interesting things!

-Furthermore, you no longer need to worry about forgetting to re-calculate some value when things change, and your different variables falling out of sync.
-Scala.Rx does this all for you.

 Basic Use
 =========